daysantace/AceInvaders/README.md

 ### For Linux users
 Unfortunately, GameMaker: Studio 2 does not exist for Linux.
 Wine cannot run GameMaker: Studio 2, so you will need a virtual machine running Windows to compile.<br>
 YoYo Games is developing a port for Debian (incl.
 Debian based distros, such as Ubuntu, Pop!_OS, and Mint).
-It is still in beta, and cannot compile Ace Invaders (tested on Mint 21 Xfce).
+It is still in beta, and cannot compile Ace Invaders (tested on Linux Mint 21 Xfce).
 ## Contribution
 Because Ace Invaders is an open-source game, you may contribute to it.
 What you need to contribute to it is:
 #### Git